"I was a Conservative candidate. May’s Brexit strategy has made me join the Lib Dems"

 “I was a Conservative candidate.
 May’s Brexit strategy has made me join the Lib Dems”

 So writes Azi Ahmed for The Guardian.
-She was the Conservative candidate in Rochdale last time and served in the Territorial Army.
+She was the Conservative candidate in Rochdale last time and served in the Territorial Army and has also recorded this video about her decision:

-Here’s an extract from her piece explaining her switch to the Liberal Democrats:
+Here’s an extract from her Guardian piece explaining her switch to the Liberal Democrats:

 Standing on the stage at the Conservative party conference last autumn to introduce defence secretary Michael Fallon to delegates was one of the proudest moments of my life.